Court-martial of Breaker Morant: Response to the Ottoman trials

-US Military tribunal at Caserta
+US military tribunal at Caserta

 On 8 October 1945, Wehrmacht General Anton Dostler became the first German officer to be prosecuted for war crimes after the end of World War II.
 The trial took place before an American military tribunal inside the Royal Palace of Caserta in Caserta, Italy.
 General Dostler stood accused of ordering the summary execution of 15 American POWs, who had been captured in March 1944.
 Like Morant and his co-defendants, Gen. Dostler admitted to ordering the shooting of the POWs but said that he could not be held criminally responsible because he only followed orders.

 General Dostler was able to prove that the killing of the 15 American prisoners of war was done in obedience to a direct order from Field Marshal Albert Kesselring and to Adolf Hitler's Commando Order, which demanded the summary execution of all Allied commandos who were captured by German forces.
-However, the American judges rejected the Superior Orders defence and found Gen. Dostler guilty of war crimes.
+However, the American judges rejected the Superior Orders defence and found Dostler guilty of war crimes.
 He was sentenced to death and executed by firing squad at Aversa on 1 December 1945.